Takiiiiiiii/Miyoo-Mini/README.md

 ## ROMs

 This package does not include any ROMs.
 The stock SD is filled with mostly Chinese ROMs, but there are English arcade games that you could use with this package.
+This device works best with `No-Intro` romsets.
+Whenever you add new ROMs to the system, you can manually delete the `_cache2.db` file located inside the ROM subdirectory, or you can press the function button on the device and select the `Refresh Roms` option.
 The path directories for the included systems in this release are as follows:

 - Atari 2600: `/Roms/2600`
 - Atari 7800: `/Roms/7800`